jbarratt/serialized-hugo/content/post/on-winning-an-academy-award.md

 I was officially an Academy Award winner.
 Merry Christmas. :evergreen_tree:

-2 months later, I was on stage in a fancy ballroom in Beverly Hills, wearing a new tuxedo, and being being handed a 24 carat gold plated award by John Cho:
+2 months later, I was on stage in a fancy ballroom in Beverly Hills, wearing a new tuxedo, and being handed a 24 carat gold plated award by John Cho:

 {{< youtube MtJJkRZdkh0 >}}